Cahora Bassa (HVDC): Repairing the war damage

 After the civil war ended in 1992, one of the many effects of the decade of strife was the damage to the HVDC transmission lines.
 Nearly all of the 4200 transmission line towers located on the 893 km of line in Mozambique needed to be replaced or refurbished.
 This work was started in 1995 and took until late 1997 to complete.
 The system was restored to full power transmission capacity by 1998.

 Subsequently, Eskom has commenced electricity supply to Mozambique at 400 kV, under terms similar to the original wheeling agreement, from the Arnot Power Station in Mpumalanga, via Swaziland.
-The principal purpose of this infrastructure is to provide bulk electricity supplies to the Mozal Aluminium Smelter operated by BHP.
+The principal purpose of this infrastructure is to provide bulk electricity supplies to the Mozal Aluminium Smelter operated by South32.

 The Memorandum of Understanding, signed on 2 November 2007, means that Mozambique will by the end of 2007 be in charge of a project located on its soil but on which it had no control for the past 30 years due to contractual obligations with Portugal.

 The new arrangement gives Mozambique 85 percent of the Cahora Bassa Hydroelectric (HCB) project while Portugal will retain only 15 percent.
 The project has a capacity to produce 2,000 megawatts of electricity and is one of the main suppliers of power to the Southern African Power Pool.

 Mozambique will, however, need to pay US$950 million to the Portuguese government as compensation for the post civil-war reconstruction and maintenance of the dam.

 The civil war resulted in serious damage to the transmission infrastructure, forcing the Portuguese government to pay about US$2.5 billion out of pocket to repair it.

 Apollo station upgrade

-In 2006 a contract was awarded to ABB to replace the thyristor valves at the Apollo station.
+In 2006 ABB was awarded a contract to replace the thyristor valves at the Apollo station.
 The outdoor mounting concept was retained, but each of the new housings contains a complete six-pulse bridge instead of only two valves, and the replacement thyristor valves are of a more conventional air insulated, water-cooled design using 125mm, 8.5 kV thyristors.
 36 such thyristors are connected in series in each valve, without parallel connection, and the new valves are capable of a subsequent upgrade to 600 kV, 3300 A. At the same time, the AC filters were replaced.